andrewjkerr/CIS4301-Exam-2-Review/cis4301-exam2-notes.md

 * Views allow you to easily re-use queries.
 * PostgreSQL tutorial: http://www.postgresql.org/docs/9.3/static/tutorial-views.html
+* Types of Views
+	* Virtual: Just the query is stored, not the results
+	* Materialized: The query is actually constructed and stored
+		* In PostgreSQL, materialized views can be refreshed using ```REFRESH MATERIALIZED VIEW```
+	* More in-depth analysis/information on StackOverflow: https://stackoverflow.com/questions/93539/what-is-the-difference-between-views-and-materialized-views-in-oracle
 * Creating views in PostgreSQL
 	* Documentation: http://www.postgresql.org/docs/9.3/static/sql-createview.html
 	* Basic: